kadeessh/kadeessh/README.md

 ## Questions

-Q: I deny PTY allocation in config, but the is processed and executed anyways.
+Q: I deny PTY allocation in config, but the request is processed and executed anyways.
 Why?

 A: This is a quirk in OpenSSH which defaults to `auto` if the `-t` option on the client (i.e. forcing tty allocation).
 It asks for the tty allocation but switches the mode to `auto` when denied and proceeds without the tty allocation request.
 The StackOverflow answer explaining the details is [here](https://stackoverflow.com/a/10346575).